Non Current Assets

 Non-current assets examples

-• Property, Plant, and Equipment (PPE): Tangible assets such as land, buildings, machinery, and vehicles.
+• Property, Plant, and Equipment (PPE): Land, buildings, machinery, and vehicles.

-• Intangible assets: Non-physical assets like patents, trademarks, copyrights, and goodwill.
+• Intangible assets: Patents, trademarks, copyrights, and goodwill.

-• Deferred tax assets: Tax benefits that a company can use in the future.
+• Deferred tax assets: Tax benefits the company can use in the future.

-• Natural resources: Assets like oil, gas reserves, or timber.
+• Natural resources: Oil reserves, mineral deposits, or timber.

 Significance of non-current assets

-• Long-term financial health: They represent a company’s investment in assets that will generate revenue over multiple years.
+• Long-term stability: They represent investments that will keep contributing to revenue for years.

 Financial ratios using non-current assets